alterNERDtive/EDDiscovery-wiki/Home.md

 # Current Version

-8.0.X is in beta - try it if you wish.
+8.0.X is the current version - try it if you wish.
 [Download here](https://github.com/EDDiscovery/EDDiscovery/releases).
 This features:

 * Added Companion API (CAPI) login (login in to Elite Dangerous Web API) this will provide:
 * Market Data Panel showing commodity prices